jonepatr/genea_visualizer/README.md

 The server is HTTP-based and works by uploading a bvh file.
 You will then receive a "job id" which you can poll in order to see the progress of your rendering.
 When it is finished you will receive a URL to a video file that you can download.
 Below are some examples using `curl` and in the file `example.py` there is a full python (3.7) example of how this can be used.

 Since the server is available publicly online, a simple authentication system is included – just pass in the token `j7HgTkwt24yKWfHPpFG3eoydJK6syAsz` with each request.
-This can be changed in `docker-compose.yml`.
+This can be changed by modifying `USER_TOKEN` in `.env`.

 For a simple usage example, you can see a full python script in `example.py`.

 Otherwise, you can follow the detailed instructions on how to use the visualization server provided below.

+Depending on where you host the visualization, `SERVER_URL` might be different.
+If you just are running it locally on your machine you can use `127.0.0.1` but otherwise you would use the ip address to the machine that is hosting the server.

 ```curl -XPOST -H "Authorization:Bearer j7HgTkwt24yKWfHPpFG3eoydJK6syAsz" -F "file=@/path/to/bvh/file.bvh" http://SERVER_URL/render```
 will return a URI to the current job `/jobid/[JOB_ID]`.